frankarobotics/franka_toolbox_for_matlab/docs/franka_matlab/matlab_library.rst

 The ``FrankaRobot`` constructor initializes a connection to the Franka robot.
 It can be configured for two primary scenarios: connecting to a robot on a local network (Host PC) or connecting to a robot via an external AI companion computer like a Jetson.

+Multiple ``FrankaRobot`` instances can be created simultaneously, each managing its own server lifecycle independently.

 **Local Host PC as Target PC**

 .. code-block:: matlab